Brewster High School (Brewster, New York): Notable events

-In October 2017 the NJROTC leader, Christopher L. Vlangas, was charged with one count of criminal sexual act and two counts of rape in the third degree.
+In October 2017, the NJROTC leader, Christopher Vlangas, was charged with one count of criminal sex act and two counts of rape in the third degree in Patterson; he was charged with one count of criminal sexual act and one count of rape in the third degree in Southeast.
 These charges came about after his relationship with a 16-year-old student were reported to a high school staff member.

-The morning Brew was created in September 2021, it is a morning show that airs biweekly.
-The episodes contain information about school events and changes.
-There is also a sports segment.
+The Morning Brew was created in September 2021; it is a morning show that airs biweekly.
+The episodes contain information about school events and changes, including a sports segment.